Felixoid/slim-theme-burning-arch/README.md

 # slim-theme-burning-arch
 This is backed up sourceforge project

-Author of theme is SiD <miste78 a web dot de>
+Author of theme is SiD "miste78 a web dot de"